Vonng/pigsty/docs/INSTALL.md

 <details><summary>Download with Git</summary>

-You can also download pigsty source with `git`, don't forget to check out a specific version.
+You can also download pigsty source with `git`, don't forget to check out a specific version tag, the `master` branch is for development.

 ```bash
 git clone https://github.com/Vonng/pigsty;  # master branch is for develop purpose